-Hyper-convergence continues to gain momentum in 2020.
-As such, there are several hyper-converged infrastructure vendors to keep an eye on in the new year.
-This article examines several different categories of vendors, the features of their tools, the use cases they address and what makes their products stand out from their competition.
+Hyper-convergence continues to gain momentum as more and more companies embrace the technology for use as virtual desktop hosts, disaster recovery platforms and more.
+As such, there are several hyper-converged infrastructure vendors to keep an eye on going forward.
+Examine, in alphabetical order, 10 prominent HCI vendors, the features of their tools, the use cases they address and what makes their products stand out from the competition.

 The Pivot3 hyper-convergence product is designed for use in the enterprise.
 Two main things make Pivot3 stand out from other products on the market.

 First, Pivot3 seems to be the only vendor that has created an HCI system that's geared specifically toward video data.
 Pivot3 has also taken steps to prevent frame loss.
 This includes things such as a solid-state write cache and video stream load balancing.